woxster/q2o/README.md

 [ORM is an anti-pattern](http://seldo.com/weblog/2011/08/11/orm_is_an_antipattern)<br>
 [Object-Relational Mapping is the Vietnam of Computer Science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/)

-q2o will never...

-* Perform a JOIN
-* Persist a graph of objects
-* Lazily retrieve anything
-* Page data

-These things are better and more efficiently performed by you.

 **Note:** *q2o does not currently support MySQL because the MySQL JDBC driver does not return proper metadata which is required by q2o for mapping.
 In the future, q2o may support a purely 100% annotation-based type mapping but this would merely be a concession to MySQL and in no way desirable.*